l-monninger/thaler/exercises/Exercises.md

 }
 ```

 Implement `arb_freivald` which may take as input matrices A and B of `FieldElements` and runs `Freivald's` algorithm.
-Should the soundness and completeness properties of this algorithm be the same as for $\mathbb{F}$?
+Should the soundness and completeness properties of this algorithm be the same as for $\mathbb{F_p}$?
 Why or why not?

 ### 3. Definitions and Technical Preliminaries